suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Architecture {#arch}

 {{RFC9019}} describes the architecture for distributing firmware images and manifests from the author to the firmware consumer.
-It does, however, not detail the use of encrypted firmware images.
+It does not, however, detail the use of encrypted firmware images.

 This document enhances the SUIT architecture to include firmware encryption.
 {{arch-fig}} shows the distribution system, which represents the firmware server